projectara/greybus-spec/source/bridged_phy.rst

 *   the number of BCLK cycles between when WCLK changes and when data for the next channel is presented.

-The Low-level Interface Protocol specifies the protocol used by the 3- (or more) wire interface between the I2S Bundle and the non-\ |unipro|
+The Low-level Interface Protocol specifies the Protocol used by the 3- (or more) wire interface between the I2S Bundle and the non-\ |unipro|
 device.
 The currently supported Low-level Interface Protocols are:
 Pulse Code Modulation (PCM), Inter-IC Sound (I2S), and Left-Right Stereo